Understanding a Hay or Pasture Test

 Following is a short description of how a pasture or hay test can be used, space doesn’t allow for a full analysis.

-Pasture test results – a paddock of diverse native grasses
+Grass hay test results containing a range of native grasses

 The ‘Dry Matter’ column is used for pasture and ‘As Fed’ column for hay.